charleneguillaumot/Landmark_prediction_Deep_Learning_2D/README.md

 ## Pipeline
 ### Folder arborescence
 The arborescence is the following
-* DATAS_prep
+* data
+  *cranes_souris
-	1. INDIVIDUALS
+	1. output_rigid
-		* Mandible_primates
-			1. landmarks_folder: contains the list of .fscv files detailling the (x,y,z) position of the ground truth images
-			2. surfaces_folder: containts the 3D surface .ply files (surface mesh models)
-			3. [output_alpaca]: folder generated at step 0
-	2. AREAS_AROUND_LANDMARKS
+	2. Skull_Landmarks
+ 	3. Skull_Surfaces
+  	4. Skull_Surfaces_sources
+	5. AREAS_AROUND_LANDMARKS_cranes_souris
 		* [LDS_nb]: for each studied landmark, an equivalent folder will be generated
 			1. [colorless] : folder created at step 2, contains the subsets of the whole 3D surface initial files in the area of interest (ALPACA's predictions used as barycenters)
+  			2. [colored]: folder created at step 3, contains the colored mesh subsets produced during step 2.
-			2. [RAW_uvmapping/output_lscm]: folder generated at step 4 which contains the parameterized .obj files
+			3. [param]: folder generated at step 4 which contains the parameterized .obj files
-			3. [RASTERS_tif]: folder generated at step 5 which contains the rasters .tif files, which are sorted in 3 subfolders (AO, VO, CUR) at step 6
+			4. [RASTERS_tif]: folder generated at step 5 which contains the rasters .tif files, which are sorted in 3 subfolders (AO, VO, CUR) at step 6
-			4. [LDS_uv_coords]: folder created during step 7 which contains .txt files with the coordinates of the ground truth landmark positions in the 2D space
+			5. [LDS_uv_coords]: folder created during step 7 which contains .txt files with the coordinates of the ground truth landmark positions in the 2D space

 The steps to generate the training images are the following: